Which issues would you most highlight to someone new to your country?

 What payroll and payment records must be maintained?

 The law is not entirely clear on the electronic maintenance of registers.
-However, as long as the registers can be provided in the same format, electronic maintenance should be acceptable.
+However, as long as the registers can be provided in the prescribed statutory format, electronic maintenance should be acceptable.

 Discrimination, harassment & family leave